lbugnion/sample-azure-simplexamarinfunction/Doc/creating-vs.md

 - We log an entry when the function is called.
 You can see the log entry in the debug window later, or in the Azure web portal.
 Logging can be very useful to debug some difficult issues.

-- We then execute the addition with the two operands and return the result thanks to a call to the ```CreateResponse``` method.
+- We then execute the addition with the two operands and return an ```OkObjectResult``` which will translate to an OK HTTP response .

 > Note: since HTTP is a text-based protocol, the result of the addition will be returned to the client as text.
 [Later we will see how modern APIs use the JavaScript Object Notation (JSON)](./refactoring.md) to encode API inputs and outputs.
 JSON can easily be serialized and deserialized.